vpon-sdk/vpon-sdk.github.io/en/android/android-advanced.en.md

 ## Setting
 ---
-Choose whether or not to use crazy advertisement from License Key Application.
+Choose whether or not to use crazy advertisement from License ID Application.

 Enter in <http://console.vpon.com/> for Taiwan Vpon Platform.